RobinNunkesser/node-api-boilerplate/README.md

 _Notice that the boilerplate comes with a small application for user management already, you can delete it with a npm script after you understand how the boilerplate works but please do the quick start first!_ 😊

-1. Clone the repository with `git clone --depth=1 https://github.com/talyssonoc/node-api-boilerplate`
+1. Clone the repository with `git clone --depth=1 https://github.com/RobinNunkesser/node-api-boilerplate`
-2. Setup the database on `config/database.js` (there's an example file there to be used with PostgreSQL 😉 )
+2. Setup the database on `config/database.js` (there's an example file there to be used with sqlite, so maybe no setup is needed 😉)
 3. Install the dependencies with `yarn` (click here if [you don't have Yarn installed](https://yarnpkg.com/docs/install))
 4. Create the development and test databases you have setup on `config/database.js`
 5. Run the database migrations with `npm run sequelize db:migrate`